-However, there are pitfalls when it comes to launching a successful marketing campaign, as is this case with all marketing strategies.
+However, there are pitfalls when it comes to launching a successful marketing campaign in 2024, as is this case with all marketing strategies.
 There are some well-kept video marketing secrets that most influencers, etc., use to help them stay ahead of the competition.
 Most of these tips and tricks aren’t ones they’d give away easily to their followers.

 So, today I’m here to share my expertise with you and allow you to decide for yourself how useful these tips can be.
 Let’s dive right in.

 Most people watching your video will have a disappointingly long attention span.
 You stand losing their interest if you don’t put your best foot forward within the first few seconds of your video.
 After all, if you can’t hold their interest for the first ten seconds, what makes you think you can hold it for longer?

 There’s evidence to suggest that about 20% of the users watching your video will navigate away within the first few seconds of it.
 For an approximation, note that the average viewer’s attention span is about 8.5 seconds.
 Creating a successful or viral video may not be easy, but it’s not rocket science either.